-- a) A traffic law enforcement officer shall not use their official position for political purposes, nor engage in political activities whilst on duty or in uniform; - b) When expressing views, an officer shall not associate his/her position as an employee of the traffic law enforcement authority or represent views as those of the traffic law enforcement authority; and - c) The above does not prohibit Traffic law enforcement officer from exercising their constitutional rights as citizens to vote, express opinions privately, being a delegate or member of a political caucus, or taking part in political polls.
+- a) Employees shall not use their official position for political purposes, nor engage in political activities whilst on duty or in uniform. - b) When expressing views, an officer shall not associate his/her position as an employee of the traffic law enforcement authority or represent views as those of the traffic law enforcement authority. - c) The above does not prohibit employees from exercising their constitutional rights as citizens to vote, express opinions privately, being a delegate or member of a political caucus, or taking part in political polls.